How to Write a Narrative Essay Outline: Template & Examples

 • Summary.
 Briefly retell the story of learning the skill.

 • Restated thesis.
-Remind the reader why the skill in question is important for you personally.
+Remind the reader why the subject holds a personal meaning for you.

 Feel free to download this template in PDF format using the link below.